 May Complicate Future Surgery

 Previous nose correction filler treatments may create scar tissue that may complicate future surgical rhinoplasty procedures.
-Some surgeons recommend waiting for filler to completely dissolve or to dissolve the filler with hyaluronidase before considering surgery.
+Some surgeons recommend waiting for the filler to completely dissolve or to dissolve the filler with hyaluronidase before considering surgery.

 The key to successful nasal filler treatment lies in choosing an experienced, board-certified practitioner who thoroughly understands nasal anatomy and has extensive experience with filler injections in this high-risk area.
 The practitioner should also be prepared to handle potential complications and have hyaluronidase readily available.